klavins/EE546_W25/EE546_W25/Lectures/Intro.md

 Without getting too philosophical, an `empirical` fact is a statement about the true nature of the universe.
 We mere humans may never know which of our beliefs are actual facts, as we are limited to our senses, which can deceive us.

-Alternatively, a `logical` fact is a statement that follos from other statements that are assumed true.
+Alternatively, a `logical` fact is a statement that follows from other statements that are assumed true.
 This sort of fact can be checked, as with a mathematical proof.

   - Q: What is an example of an emperical fact?
   - Q: What is an example of a logical fact?